Hey there. Planning a trip to New York City?

 Where: 30 Rockefeller Plaza, New York.
 Enter on 50th Street between Fifth and Sixth Avenues.

 When: Daily, 8:00 a.m. to 11:00 p.m.

 How Much: For a single trip with unlimited time on the observation decks (updated August 2017):

 - Adult: $34

 Combination passes including Rockefeller Center tours, MoMA and second same-day visits are also available.
 Top of the Rock is included in the New York CityPASS and the Go City Pass (formerly Explorer Pass).

 How Long: 1-2 hours, plus wait times

-Amenities: You'll find restrooms and gift shops at top and bottom.
-There are lots of restaurants, shops and other attractions in and around Rockefeller Center.
+Amenities: You'll find restrooms and gift shops at the top and bottom.
+There are lots of restaurants, shops, and other attractions in and around Rockefeller Center.

 Disclosure: We only promote products and destinations we have personally experienced and genuinely recommend.
 My family received complimentary admission to Top of the Rock so that we could experience this attraction and review it for other families.